Pack journalism: History

 The term was first coined by Timothy Crouse in response to his observation during the 1972 Nixon and McGovern presidential election.
 The coverage of this particular campaign was deplored in depth by Crouse in his 1973 book The Boys on the Bus.
 Journalists were following candidates on the campaign trail as a group, often crowding together and spending time comparing notes.
-While the intent was to write unique stories for respective news organizations, journalists were working together so much, it became impossible for even the most self-reliant journalists to separate their notes from others.
-News organizations and media outlets were taking on the role of determining who the most popular candidate was amongst the public.
+While the intent was to write unique stories for respective news organizations, journalists were working together so much that it became impossible for even the most self-reliant journalists to separate their notes from others.
+News organizations and media outlets were taking on the role of determining who the most popular candidate was among the public.
 Crouse noted what reporters knew well was not the American electorate but the much smaller community of the press plane.
 Crouse felt campaign journalism is what ultimately paved the road to pack journalism.

 Modern pack journalism practices no longer require a physical proximity of campaign buses or shared press rooms.
-Journalists continue to conform to the pack from their computer screens just in monitoring and imitating other reporters online.
+Journalists continue to conform to the pack from their phone screens just in monitoring and imitating other reporters online.